-In this respect, aggregate gradation has been identified as the most important design parameter in providing adequate skid resistance at highway speeds (texture wavelengths between 0.5 and 50 mm), (Masad et al 2007; Ongel et al 2007), while microtexture is particularly controlled by microtexture (texture wavelengths less than 0.5 mm) which is largely controlled by aggregate source and crushing.
+In this respect, aggregate gradation has been identified as the most important design parameter in providing adequate skid resistance at highway speeds (texture wavelengths between 0.5 and 50 mm), (Masad et al 2007; Ongel et al 2007), while microtexture (texture wavelengths less than 0.5 mm) is largely controlled by aggregate source and crushing.
 Keeping binder contents at a level that results in no "bleeding" or expulsion of asphalt to the surface, is also very important for maintaining skid resistance, because thick films of asphalt at the surface in the wheelpaths become very slippery when they are cold and wet.